mpempekos/QL/README.md

 describing questionnaires.
 Such questionnaires are characterized by conditional entry fields and (spreadsheet-like) dependency-directed computation

-An example questionnaire is the file sampleQuestionnaire in the root directory of the project.
+An example questionnaire is the file sampleQuestionnaire_2 in the root directory of the project.

 ****************
 QL Requirements